Exploring Imaginary Coordinates: Disparity in the Shape of Quantum State Space in Even and Odd Dimensions: Conclusion

 \section{Conclusion}

 We generalize the Bloch coordinates of a qubit describing the diagonal, real off-diagonal and imaginary part of a quantum state to arbitrary finite dimensions.
 We completely characterize the set of coordinates compatible with a quantum state.
 While for the simplest quantum system of a qubit these coordinates are interchangeable, this property is lost in higher dimensions.
 The imaginary coordinate plays a distinctive role and is bounded with respect to the other coordinates.
-Surprisingly, this bound exhibits a qualitative difference between even and odd dimensions, where the general bound for odd dimensions is first observed in dimension 5.
-With these findings we obtain a three-dimensional model of the generally higher-dimensional quantum state space that joins the already established models.
-It further illustrates the peculiar properties of finite-dimensional quantum state spaces and represents an important step towards their understanding.
+With these findings we obtain a three-dimensional model of the generally higher-dimensional quantum state space that complements the already established models.
+Surprisingly, our bound exhibits a qualitative difference between even and odd dimensions, where the general behavior for odd dimensions is first observed in dimension 5.
+We would like to mention that the highly topical open questions about the existence of mutually unbiased bases~\cite{DURT_2010} and symmetric informationally complete measurements~\cite{ScottGrassl_2010} are in essence the question whether the shape of the quantum state space (in the realm of pure states) qualitatively changes with the dimension.
+Our results provide an indication that for mixed states such differences indeed do exist.